SeamusIngram/notch-customizer/README.md

 # notch-customizer
 Parametric GCC notching using OpenSCAD.
 Should support any GCC shell design ideas!

+# UPDATE
+I have created a version of the script that uses the python library CadQuery.
+It has a number of improvements, such as import and export of .step files, as well as an additional feature option.
+I don't think I'll be updating the OpenSCAD version any further.
+You can find the CadQuery repo [here](https://github.com/SeamusIngram/notch-customizer-cq).

 Thanks to Phobs and Goomwaves allowing for software calibration of notch values, it is easier to produce notched Gamecube Controllers, since the notches do not have to be made specifically for one controller, and do not need to be as precise.
 3D printing is of great interest to modders for improving controller design.
 It could potentially lead to controllers with new shell shapes, notches right from the factory, or easily swappable gates.
 I came up with this script to try and make it so that anybody could easily customize and hopefully get a shell or gate 3d printed with the notches they wanted.
 Do I think that computer generated, 3D fabricated notches will replace talented modders and OEM shells?
 No, the feel of well made notches will certainly be better, but I do think if 3D printed gates can be shown to be consistent and relatively durable, it will allow many more people to have access to low cost options.

 # Dependencies